 There are a variety of stories told to explain the sudden appearance of "silver Labs" in the 1980s.

-Some silver breeders point to gray puppies noted by Mary Roslin-Williams, however they only included the part that makes it seem like 'silver Labs' have been around for many years.
+Some silver breeders point to gray puppies noted by Mary Roslin-Williams.
+However, they only included the part that makes it seem like silver Labs have been around for many years.
 What they didn't share is that when those puppies shed their puppy coat they were black.
 Not silver, not charcoal.

 Another oft-repeated myth is that the level of inbreeding at the Culo kennel resulted in the silver color.
 Rather the tremendous amount of inbreeding in these early silvers suggests producing the silver color was deliberate.